General (scope, time limits)

 A decision issued by TCA South in 2021 confirmed that, when legal aid is requested by the appellant, the appeal is deemed as having been filed on the date of submission of the request for legal aid.[60]

-The information provided by the CSTAF for 2024 regarding the outcome of judicial reviews of first instance decisions indicates a 32% success rate at appeal stage, which is an increase compared to previous years.
-As mentioned in Statistics, these figures do not make a distinction between the type of asylum procedure.
+According to CSTAF, a total of 510 appeals were lodged against negative asylum decisions in 2025, an increase of around 11% compared to 2024.
+The outcome of judicial reviews of first instance decisions indicates a 26% success rate at appeal stage.
+As mentioned in Statistics, these figures do not consistently make a distinction between the type of asylum procedure.

 According to the information previously provided by CSTAF, in early 2022, the Working Group for Administrative and Fiscal Justice, created by the Ministry of Justice, proposed an amendment to the Statute of the Administrative and Fiscal Courts[64] that would allow CSTAF to create specialised sections in the Administrative Courts, namely in the field of asylum.
 In order for this to be implemented, the Statute would have to be amended and the CSTAF would then have to deliberate on the creation of the relevant section.